Cheryl Choo, Associate

 John was the Project Associate for the Sanderson Hotel, London, Ian Schrager’s 150 room flagship in the Grade ll* Listed Sanderson Building.
 Here, in collaboration with Philippe Starck, DCM helped to create the first truly boutique hotel in London.

-John was the Associate Director in charge of the prestigious £120m Manchester Civil Justice Centre, winner of the 2008 English Partnership Award for Sustainability, and 28 other prestigious design awards, including the RIBA National Award for Architecture and a nomination for the 2008 Stirling Prize.
-Also in Manchester, John oversaw other major commercial projects including a 10,000m2 new office building on New York Street and a £60m mixed-use development on Whitworth Street West.
-In London, John was Director in charge of the project teams for Plot No. 1 at the Athletes Village, The London Edition Hotel and both 20 Cannon Street and 28 Savile Row offices.
+John was the Associate Director in charge of the prestigious £120m Manchester Civil Justice Centre, winner of the 2008 English Partnership Award for Sustainability and 28 other prestigious design awards including the RIBA National Award for Architecture and a nomination for the 2008 Stirling Prize.
+John managed other major commercial projects in Manchester including a 10,000m2 new office building on New York Street and a £60m mixed-use development on Whitworth Street West.
+In London, John was Director in charge of the project teams for Plot No. 1 at the Athletes Village, The London Edition Hotel and both 20 Cannon Street and 28 Savile Row office regeneration projects.

-John is currently leading the project teams on four high-rise Private Rental Sector residential and co-living projects in Manchester and Salford with Partner Irwin Lopez, in addition to Maslow’s Soho, a co-working and members club building in London and the new British Embassy in Rome.
+John is currently leading the design teams on four high-rise Private Rental Sector residential and co-living projects in Manchester and Salford with Partner Irwin Lopez, and additionally on Maslow’s Soho, a co-working and members club building in London as well as the new British Embassy in Rome.

 Irwin Lopez, Partner

 Irwin joined Denton Corker Marshall in 2008 becoming a Partner in 2014.
-Irwin is responsible for the running of the office in Manchester and acts as the technical project lead on significant projects within the North West.
+He is responsible for the management of the design office in Manchester and acts as the technical project lead on significant projects within the North West.